 However, if you've opened an account or policy with another organisation that we introduced you to, you will need to contact them separately to update your information.

-We record calls in and out against customer cases so that we can be sure that we have captured the information you have given us accurately.
+We record calls incoming and outgoing calls so that we can be sure that we have captured the information you have given us accurately.
 This helps us to prevent fraud and resolve any disputes.

-We may use your information to contact you about other products that match your profile and may be of interest to you.
+We may use your information to contact you about other products that match your profile and may be of interest you.
 Where we seek consent to do this we make sure we are clear about what methods we can use to contact you.
 We make sure that you are able to opt out of marketing communications at any time in a way that is convenient to you, including the method you used to contact us.
-Where we use online advertising platforms the data you supply to us will be matched by them to any profile they have of you.

 We may contact you to conduct market research.
 We occasionally run promotions, competitions and prize draws but if we ask you for your contact details we will ensure these are not used for marketing unless you are happy to consent to that separately.